 We shall now show how we account in QAFI v.3 for the database fields: Strength of the Evidence and Accuracy of the Slip Rate Determination, and subsequently explain the details of the procedure followed to rate the reliability of Maximum Magnitude and Recurrence Interval.

-3.1 Strenght of the Quaternary activity Evidence (SQE)
+3.1 Strength of the Quaternary activity Evidence (SQE)

 This database field evaluates the quality, significance and representativeness of the information provided in the original bibliographic references from which data in the fields named “Geomorphic Evidence” and “Age of the youngest deposit affected by the fault” are compiled (cf. García-Mayordomo et al., 2012c,d).
 Please note that we are not rating the quality of published work.
 The quality of the work is taken for granted, as it is assumed that it reached at least the minimum standards of the journal where the information was published at the time.
 What it is evaluated here in particular are the scale, methods, and detail of the observations that support the Quaternary activity evidence of the fault.
 This process was performed record by record once compiling of new data was finished, and based on the experience gained after the revision of the entire database (see section on updating of QAFI).